 Approximately six months after surgery patients will adopt a long-term diet plan designed to help them maintain their desired weight.

 In the first two years after surgery patients typically lose between 70-80 percent of their excess body weight.
 There is a chance that some patients may gain ten percent of their body weight back in the fifth year.

 - Maintain a healthy diet and exercise regularly.

-There are a number of factors which may influence the final cost of surgery including hospital fees and and the price of medications.
+There are a number of factors which may influence the final gastric bypass surgery cost, including hospital fees and the price of medications.
 Dr Kuzinkovas will be able to provide a more detailed quote after consultation.

 Patients can choose from a variety of payment options available depending on their financial circumstances and insurance status:

 - For patients with private insurance costs range from $4,000-$6,000.

 - For patients without private insurance the $16,000-18,000.

 Medicare rebates are available for this procedure and our surgery offers payment plans for patients.